yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-filter-demo.markdown

 {% endhighlight %}

 This filter implementation is very similiar to the depanlinkattribute-based onetengahlink#Message Censorship Attribute Filterbelakanglink, except that there are no marker attributes.
-The method that needs to be invoked according to the filter operation, is specified by name when creating the [MethodNameSpaceFilterConfigFactory|SpaceFilterOperationDelegate#Method name based implementation] that creates the [SpaceFilterConfig|SpaceFilterConfig Class] for this filter.
+The method that needs to be invoked according to the filter operation, is specified by name when creating the depanlinkMethodNameSpaceFilterConfigFactorytengahlink./spacefilteroperationdelegate.html#Method name based implementationbelakanglink that creates the depanlinkSpaceFilterConfigtengahlink./spacefilterconfig-class.htmlbelakanglink for this filter.

 {% highlight java %}